ethereumjs/ethereumjs-monorepo/README.md

   and `removed` events when new peers are added and removed and also emit the `message` event whenever any of the peers in the pool emit a message.
 Each `Service` has an associated `PeerPool` and they are used primarily by `Synchronizer`s to help with blockchain synchronization.
 - `Synchronizer` Subclasses of this class implements a specific blockchain synchronization strategy.
 They also make use of subclasses of the `Fetcher` class that help fetch headers and bodies from pool peers.
-The fetchers internally make use of streams to handle things like queuing and backpressure. - `FastSynchronizer` [**In Progress**] Implements fast syncing of the blockchain - `LightSynchronizer` [**In Progress**] Implements light syncing of the blockchain
+The fetchers internally make use of streams to handle things like queuing and backpressure. - `FullSynchronizer` [**In Progress**] Implements full syncing of the blockchain - `LightSynchronizer` [**In Progress**] Implements light syncing of the blockchain
 - `Handler` Subclasses of this class implements a protocol message handler.
 Handlers respond to incoming requests from peers.
   - `EthHandler` [**In Progress**] Handles incoming ETH requests
   - `LesHandler` [**In Progress**] Handles incoming LES requests
 - `Service` Subclasses of `Service` will implement specific functionality of a `Node`.
-For example, the `EthereumService` subclasses will synchronize the blockchain using the fast or light sync protocols.
+For example, the `EthereumService` subclasses will synchronize the blockchain using the full or light sync protocols.
 Each service must specify which protocols it needs and define a `start()` and `stop()` function.
-  - `FastEthereumService` [**In Progress**] Implementation of ethereum fast sync.
+  - `FullEthereumService` [**In Progress**] Implementation of ethereum full sync.
   - `LightEthereumService` [**In Progress**] Implementation of ethereum light sync.
   - `WhisperService` [**Not Started**] Implementation of an ethereum whisper node.
 - `Node` [**In Progress**] Represents the top-level ethereum node, and is responsible for managing the lifecycle of included services.